kevinAlbs/Encryptor/README.md

 Template Password Encryptor
 ===========================

 An implementation of huffman encoding and (naive/insecure) encryption of password data.
-This is meant to be a starting point, and is structured so extending with a custom encryption algorithm is easy (and encouraged).
+This is meant to be a starting point, and is structured so extending with a custom encryption algorithm is easy.
 I plan to implement more sophisticated encryption classes in the future as examples.

 Usage
 -----

-To compile into build folder:
-`./build.sh`

-To create encryptor.jar:
-`./build.sh -jar`

 To encrypt a file:
-`java -jar encryptor.jar --action encrypt --from-file corpus.txt --to-file encrypted_corpus.txt --key password`
+`java Runner --action encrypt --from-file corpus.txt --to-file encrypted_corpus.txt --key password`

 To decrypt a file (and print to stdout):
-`java -jar encryptor.jar --action decrypt --from-file encrypted_corpus.txt --key password`
+`java Runner --action decrypt --from-file encrypted_corpus.txt --key password`

 Current Status
 --------------